What is World Youth Skills Day?

 What is the history of World Youth Skills Day?

-On the 15th of July 2014, the United Nations General Assembly held its first World Youth Skills Day.
-This was to be a day celebrating the strategic importance of giving young people the skills they will need for good employment, work, and entrepreneurship.
+On the 15 July 2014, the United Nations General Assembly held its first World Youth Skills Day.
+This was to be a day celebrating the importance of giving young people the skills they will need for good employment, work, and entrepreneurship.

-Ever since this, World Youth Skills Day has continued to provide a one-of-a-kind, crucial opportunity for young people to communicate with technical and vocational education and training institutions (TVET), firms, employee and worker organisations, development partners, and policy makers.
+Ever since this day, World Youth Skills Day has continued to provide a one-of-a-kind, crucial opportunity for young people to communicate with technical and vocational education and training institutions, firms, employee and worker organisations, development partners, and policy makers.

 Why are the global goals for World Youth Skills day so important?